 For people in their 50's, it still isn't too late to get life insurance.
 Your rates may be higher, especially if you've experienced significant health problems, but you can still purchase life insurance.

 Even though your children may no longer need to rely on your support, your life insurance can still provide them with a trust or a liquid asset for your estate.
-It’s important to thoroughly review your financial needs at this time and to consider what would happen if your or your spouse died unexpectedly.
+It's important to thoroughly review your financial needs at this time and to consider what would happen if you or your spouse died unexpectedly.

 While this is a difficult thing to imagine, being financially prepared in the event of death will be highly beneficial for finances.